insygna-research/census-jikongabc-CogDoc/README.md

 Test layering: business logic and the Python↔native API contract are tested in Python (`tests/`); pure-Rust logic uses Rust `#[test]` in `rust_core/src/`.
 Native-dependent Python tests `importorskip` when `rust_core` is not built, so run `make native` before a full regression.

-Offline evaluation uses local JSONL files under `eval/`. `make eval` measures retrieval (`recall@k`, hit rate, MRR) against `eval/retrieval_eval.jsonl`, falling back to `eval/retrieval_eval.example.jsonl` on a clean checkout.
-Use `python scripts/eval_retrieval.py --coverage-only` to check whether the retrieval eval set covers single-source, multi-source, and no-answer cases without touching the real index. `make eval-quality` measures router accuracy, citation accuracy, and the manual faithfulness ledger; add `--check-coverage` to ensure the quality eval set covers the required case types and recommended layers. `--coverage-only` is intentionally incompatible with `--json` and `--baseline`.
+Offline evaluation uses local JSONL files under `eval/`. `make eval-suite` is the default gate: it audits retrieval and quality coverage, runs the cheap quality metrics, prints quality metrics by case type and layer, and skips real retrieval by default. `make eval-suite-report` writes `eval/eval_suite_report.json`; `make eval-suite-baseline` compares aggregate, case-type, and layer-level quality metrics against `eval/eval_suite_baseline.json`; `make eval-suite-update-baseline` refreshes that baseline after review.
+Both generated files are ignored by Git.
+Add `--run-retrieval` when a real index is available and retrieval metrics should also be compared. `make eval` measures retrieval (`recall@k`, hit rate, MRR) against `eval/retrieval_eval.jsonl`, falling back to `eval/retrieval_eval.example.jsonl` on a clean checkout.
+Use `make eval-coverage` to check whether the retrieval eval set covers single-source, multi-source, and no-answer cases without touching the real index. `make eval-quality` measures router accuracy, citation accuracy, and the manual faithfulness ledger; use `make eval-quality-coverage` to run those quality metrics and fail when the eval set misses required case types or recommended layers.
+For a coverage-only quality check, run `python scripts/eval_quality.py --coverage-only`. `--coverage-only` is intentionally incompatible with `--check-coverage`, `--json`, and `--baseline`.

+Every chat request gets a `request_id`/`trace_id`.
+When `COGDOC_TRACE_ENABLED=true`, the service writes JSON traces under `COGDOC_TRACE_DIR` (default `logs/traces`), and the same safe payload is available through `GET /v1/traces/{trace_id}`.
+Trace files include `schema_version`, `status` (`ok`, `degraded`, or `failed`), total `duration_ms`, a safe config snapshot, step summaries, error summaries, and only truncated evidence previews rather than full document text.

 ## Known Limitations